Residence nil-rate band: the complete guide

 What happens if neither spouse owned a property?

 The RNRB cannot apply.
 The downsizing addition only helps where a property was disposed of on or after 8 July 2015.
-Without any qualifying property, the maximum tax-free threshold for a couple remains at £650,000 (the combined standard nil-rate bands).
+Without any qualifying property or disposal, the maximum tax-free threshold for a couple remains at £650,000 (the combined standard nil-rate bands).

 Summary